-N.4.1.
-Normal Tests. - The "normal" test of a measuring system shall be made at the maximum discharge rate that may be anticipated under the conditions of the installation.
+- N.4.1.
+Normal Tests.
+The "normal" test of a measuring system shall be made at the maximum discharge rate that may be anticipated under the conditions of the installation.
 Any additional tests conducted at flow rates down to and including one-half of the sum of the maximum discharge flow rate and the rated minimum discharge flow rate shall be considered normal tests.

-- N.4.1.1.
+(Amended 1992) - N.4.1.1.
 Milk Measuring System.
-The "normal" test shall include a determination of the effectiveness of the air elimination system. - N.4.1.2.
+The "normal" test shall include a determination of the effectiveness of the air elimination system.

+- N.4.1.2.
 Repeatability Tests.
-Tests for repeatability should include a minimum of three consecutive test drafts of approximately the same size and be conducted under controlled conditions where variations in factors such as, temperature pressure and flow rate are reduced to the extent that they will not affect the results obtained.
+Tests for repeatability should include a minimum of 3 consecutive test drafts of approximately the same size and be conducted under controlled conditions where variations in factors such as, temperature pressure and flow rate are reduced to the extent that they will not affect the results obtained.
 (Added 2001) - N.4.2.
 Special Tests (Except Milk-Measuring Systems).
 "Special" tests shall be made to develop the operating characteristics of a measuring system and any special elements and accessories attached to or associated with the device.
-Any test except as set forth in N.4.1. shall be considered a special test.
-Special test of a measuring system shall be made as follows:

-- (a) at a minimum discharge rate of 20 % of the marked maximum discharge rate or at the minimum discharge rate marked on the device whichever is less: - (b) to develop operating characteristics of the measuring system during a split-compartment delivery.
-(Amended 1978) - N.4.3.
+Any test except as set forth in N.4.1. and N.4.5. shall be considered a special test.
+Special test of a measuring system shall be made at a minimum discharge rate of 20 % of the marked maximum discharge rate or at the minimum discharge rate marked on the device whichever is less.
+(Amended 1978 and 2005) - N.4.3.
 Antidrain Valve Test.
 The effectiveness of the antidrain valve shall be tested after the pump pressure in the measuring system has been released and a valve between the supply tank and the discharge valve is closed. - N.4.4.
 System Capacity.
-The test of a milk-measuring system shall include the verification of the volume of product necessary to flood the system as marked on the air eliminator.
+The test of a milk-measuring system shall include the verification of the volume of product necessary to flood the system as marked on the air eliminator. - N.4.5.
+Product Depletion Test.
+Except for vehicle-mounted metering systems used solely for the delivery of aviation fuel, the effectiveness of the vapor eliminator or vapor elimination means shall be tested by dispensing product at the normal flow rate until the product supply is depleted and continuing until the lack of fluid causes the meter indication to stop completely for at least 10 seconds.
+If the meter indication fails to stop completely for at least 10 seconds, continue to operate the system for 3 minutes.
+Finish the test by switching to another compartment with sufficient product to complete the test on a multi-compartment vehicle or by adding sufficient product to complete the test to a single compartment vehicle.
+When adding product to a single compartment vehicle, allow appropriate time for any entrapped vapor to disperse before continuing the test.
+Test drafts shall be of the same size and run at approximately the same flow rate.
+(Added 2005)